dotnet/aspire/src/Aspire.Hosting.Azure.Sql/README.md

                        .WithReference(sql);
 ```

 The `WithReference` method configures a connection in the `MyService` project named `sqldata`.
-In the _Program.cs_ file of `MyService`, the sql connection can be consumed using:
+In the _Program.cs_ file of `MyService`, the sql connection can be consumed using the client library [Aspire.Microsoft.Data.SqlClient](https://www.nuget.org/packages/Aspire.Microsoft.Data.SqlClient):

 ```csharp
 builder.AddSqlServerClient("sqldata");